jgjin/not-quite-an-expert/content/posts/passionate_for_passion_fruit.md

 Fortunately, [Goya sells passion fruit pulp](https://www.goya.com/en/products/passion-fruit-pulp) which I can use to make my own syrup.
 I live near Alphabet City, historical home of [Nuyoricans](https://en.wikipedia.org/wiki/Nuyorican).
 That means I live close to some Hispanic grocers, and there I can buy Goya passion fruit pulp!

-I’ll update when I actually make the passion fruit syrup.
+I'll update when I actually make the passion fruit syrup.